Invoke-IR/PowerForensics/docs/modulehelp/Get-ForensicFileSlack.md

 # Get-ForensicFileSlack

 ## SYNOPSIS
-Gets the specified volume's slack space.
+Gets the specified volume's slack space of a certain file.

 ## SYNTAX